navanchauhan/Curie-Web/README.md

 macOS users can use Homebrew to install it via `brew install open-babel`

 Users using apt can install it via `sudo apt install openbabel python3-openbabel`

+### 1.5 Tensorflow (Optional)

+Please ensure you install Tensorflow 2.x.

+If tensorflow is not properly installed, it will automatically disable the LSTM Module.

 ## 2. Changing the Configuration